maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

   source activate AlphaPulldown
   conda install -c bioconda hmmer
   ```
-  This usually works, but on some compute systems users may wish to use other versions or optimized builds of already installed HMMER and HH-suite.
+  This usually works, but on some compute systems, users may prefer to use other versions or optimized builds of HMMER and HH-suite that are already installed.

 #### 2. Installation using pip